Import your Netsuite Accounting Data into Jirav Automatically

 Step 5: Input the Netsuite credentials in Jirav

 Navigate to the "Actuals" section of Jirav and click on the "Connect" box next to the Netsuite logo.

-This will open a dialogue box for the Netsuite credentials you created during steps 1-3 above.
-Enter in the Account ID, Token, and Secret for Jirav to connect to your Netsuite instance.
+This will open a dialogue box for the Netsuite credentials you created during steps 1-4 above.
+Enter in the Account ID, Token, Secret, Consumer Key, and Consumer Secret for Jirav to connect to your Netsuite instance.

 Once you have entered the information and pressed OK, the date picker dialogue box will appear and you will be able to select the date range of Accounting Actuals you would like to sync to Jirav.
 Pro Tip: We recommend importing a full fiscal year plus year-to-date to start.

 Once this process is completed you will see the green check within the "Chart of Acct" and "Trial Balances" section of the Actuals indicating that the import is complete, along with the date of the last import.

 With these steps completed, you can now continue into Jirav with your Accounting Actuals linked live to your Dashboard, Reporting, and Planning.